A Force of One: Production

 A Force of One was the third film to feature Norris as the star, following Breaker!
 Breaker!
 (1977) and Good Guys Wear Black (1978).
 It was produced and distributed by American Cinema Productions, which had previously produced Good Guys Wear Black.
 In addition to playing the lead role, Chuck Norris was also the film's fight choreographer with his brother, Aaron Norris, was also the stunt coordinator.

 The screenplay, written by Oscar-winner and Shaft creator Ernest Tidyman, was based on a story co-created by martial artist and Norris' longtime associate Pat E. Johnson.
 In a 1980 interview, Tidyman considered it his least successful effort as a craftsman.
 "I only wrote it to buy my mother a house." he said, although financially it was one of his biggest hits.

 Good Guys Wear Black director Ted Post was originally attached to the film.
 However, he dropped out before filming started due to production delays.
 Paul Aaron, who was originally hired to rewrite the script, was brought in as a replacement.
 Aaron had only directed one previous film, A Different Story, but was a well-established theatre director.

 This was the film debut of martial artist and undefeated professional kickboxer Bill "Superfoot" Wallace.
 At the time of filming, Wallace was the PKA World Middleweight Kickboxing Champion.

 Filming was predominantly done in San Diego and Los Angeles, California.
 Many scenes were shot at San Diego Harbor.
 The kickboxing scenes were shot at the Grand Olympic Auditorium.
 The street festival scenes were shot at Chicano Park.
 Oscar-winner John Barry (A Clockwork Orange, Star Wars, Superman) was the production designer.
+A 15-year-old Keanu Reeves, who was the stepson of director Paul Aaron, worked on the film as an uncredited gofer.